alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 {% include posts/2016/10/22/includes5_trimming_stroked_paths_demo.html %}

-The ability to animate these three properties opens us up to a world of possibilities, especially for icons that make heavy use of stroked paths. **Figure 6** below shows four examples in which these attributes are animated in order to achieve some pretty cool efects:
+The ability to animate these three properties opens us up to a world of possibilities, especially for icons that make heavy use of stroked paths. **Figure 6** below shows four examples that animate these attributes in order to achieve some pretty cool efects:

 * The _fingerprint icon_ is made up of 5 stroked paths, each with their trim path start and end values initially set to `0` and `1` respectively.
 When hidden, each path's trim path end value is quickly animated to `0` until the icon is no longer visible, and then back again to `1` when the icon is later shown.
 The _cursive handwriting icon_ works similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.

 * The _search to back icon_ uses a clever trim path transition in order to animate the stem of the search icon into the stem of a back arrow.
-Notice how the start and end trims are animated at different speeds in order to create the effect that the stem is being stretched over time as it slides into its new position.
+Enable the "show trim paths" checkbox and you'll see how the changing `trimPathStart` and `trimPathEnd` values affect the relative location of the stem as it animates towards its new state.
+Enable the "slow animation" checkbox and you'll also notice that the stem's size does not remain constant over the course of the animation: it expands at the beginning and shrinks at the end, creating a subtle "stretching" effect that feels more natural.
+In order to achieve this effect, we begin animating either the start or end value with a slight start delay.
+Simple!

-* Unlike the others, the _Google IO 2016 icon_ animates the trim path offset attribute, making use of the fact that trimmed paths wrap around the end of the path.
+* Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start/end values covering a quarter of the path's total length.
+The `trimPathOffset` is then animated from `0` to `1` in a loop in order to create the effect.

 {% include posts/2016/10/22/includes6_trimming_stroked_paths_animated_svgs.html %}

-Lastly, a material circular indeterminate progress bar consists of a single circular stroked path, and can be animated by modifying the following three properties in parallel at various speeds:
+The most familiar example we'll cover, however, is the circular indeterminate progress bar, which consists of a single stroked path and is animated by modifying the following three properties:

-1. The entire progress bar is rotated from 0° to 720° over the course of 4444ms.
+1. The progress bar is rotated from 0° to 720° over the course of 4444ms.

-2. The progress bar's trimPathOffset is animated from `0` to `0.25` over the course of 1333ms.
-This has the same effect as applying an additional rotation from 0° to 90°.
+2. The progress bar's trim path offset is animated from `0` to `0.25` over the course of 1333ms.

-3. Portions of the progress bar's circular path are trimmed using the trim path start/end properties over the course of 1333ms.
-Specifically, over the course of the animation they are animated between the following values:
+3. Portions of the progress bar's circular path are trimmed over the course of 1333ms.
+Specifically, over the course of the animation they take on the following values:

     | Time | `trimPathStart` | `trimPathEnd` | `trimPathOffset` |
     |------|-----------------|---------------|------------------|